TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 16/John 16.2.md

 ---

-They shall put you out of the synagogues: yea, the hour cometh, that whosoever killeth you shall think that he offereth service unto God.
+They will put you out of the synagogues.
+Yes, the time comes that whoever kills you will think that he offers service to God.